 Sat 7 Dec 2019 / 4–6pm

-Please note that the venue has changed for this event.
-The book launch was originally publicised to take place at Glasgow Women’s Library.
-An unexpected delay to their boiler replacement means that unfortunately we can’t hold this event there after all.
+Please note that the venue has changed for this book launch, that was originally publicised to take place at Glasgow Women’s Library.
+An unexpected delay to some boiler replacement work at Glasgow Women’s Library means that unfortunately we can’t hold the book launch there after all.

-We are very grateful that Good Press are supporting this event by offering us their venue to host the book launch as an alternative.
+We are very grateful that Good Press are supporting this event as an alternative venue.
 Good Press is located at 32 St Andrews Street in the Trongate area of Glasgow city centre.